 Need some new meal inspirations for some snacks for your kids?
-Here are some great finger food choices they’re sure to love!
+Here are some delicious and healthy finger foods for kids they’re sure to love!Jump to Recipe

 Children love foods they can eat with their fingers.
 Chopped vegetables or fruits cut into fun shapes are a great alternative to processed snacks.
-For example, you can cut some bell peppers, carrots or cucumbers.
+For example, you can cut some bell peppers, carrots, or cucumbers.
 You can also chop up apples and cut strawberries in two.

 Some children tend to avoid some of these at first, but you can easily figure out which kind of vegetables and fruits your kids like.
 Eat together with your children because by watching you, they might become more comfortable with these new foods.